unraid/docs/docs/legacy/FAQ/Setup_Sleep_(S3)_and_Wake_on_Lan_(WOL).md

     ```

 - Place the batch file on your desktop for easy access.
-- Copy of my batch file attached to [this unRAID forum
+- Copy of my batch file attached to [this Unraid forum
   post](http://lime-technology.com/forum/index.php?topic=3657.msg39076#msg39076)

 6\.
 Manually test sleep and WOL